Planning a visit to Japan in October? Here are some fun things to do in Japan in October.

 Apart from them, Hokkaido also ranks high on our list.
 Here you can visit Hiraoka Jugei Center, Blue Pond, Onneto Lake, and Jozankei to catch a glimpse of these colorful leaves.

-12. Plan A Cycling Tour at Shimanami Kaido Route
+Cycling Tour at Shimanami Kaido Route

 No one can be sad while riding a cycle.
 There is an unknown pleasure when the cool breeze touches your skin.
 You feel wild and free at the same time.

 With a bunch of your friends or even alone, you can plan a cycling tour at the Shimanami Kaido route.

 It is one of the ideal cycling routes in Japan that attracts cyclists from around the world.